 Performs routine inspection of equipment, grounds, and overall condition of Water Production facilities.
 Establish safety procedures that ensure for a safe work place.Prepares data and assist in the preparation of budget and operational reports.Reviews laboratory analysis reports, treatment operational parameters and chemical dosages requirements with plant operations and laboratory staff to verify facilities are meeting all regulatory requirements and water quality goals.

 A. TRAINING AND EXPERIENCE

-High School diploma or GED.
-Must possess a Class "A" Water Treatment Plant Operator's certificate issued by the State of Florida Department of Environmental Protection, and five (5) years of experience in the management, operation, and maintenance of a water treatment facility.
-Two (2) years of experience in both surface and ground water treatment processes.
+High School diploma or GED; possession of a Class "A" Water Treatment Plant Operator's certificate issued by the State of Florida Department of Environmental Protection; a minimum five (5) years of experience in a management role directing the operations and maintenance of a large drinking water treatment facility.
 Must possess a valid State of Florida Driver's license.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.

 B. KNOWLEDGE, SKILLS, AND ABILITIES

 Knowledge of the machines, operations, and equipment of contemporary water treatment facilities.